jul0105/last-byte.github.io/_posts/2019-10-24-tactical-debriefing1.md

 There are two main forms of SSH port forwarding:
 - Local port forwarding
 - Remote port forwarding

 ### Local port forwarding
 When the operator employes local port forwarding, he creates a proxy on his device, listening on a certain port, which will route traffic hrough an SSH tunnel to a remote host he has SSH access to.
 From there the host will send traffic to the remote host the operator specified while setting up the tunnel.
+It's called "local" because it creates a local proxy (hosted on the operator's machine) to forward traffic to a remote resource.
 Ok, theory is all well and good, but how do you actually use local port forwarding?
 The command syntax is:

 ```